thminggg/banking-web/README.md

 ## Banking Web App

-This repository demonstrates a banking web app with Progressive Web App (PWA) and offline page cache support.
+This repository demonstrates a banking web app with Progressive Web App (PWA) and offline page cache support. <br />
+(P.S.
+Not all best practices are applied here for demo purpose, like the `.env`)

 ## Live Demo